zachstultz/manga-isbn/README.md

 The script is currently use at your own risk.
 It is not currently user friendly.
 I need to clean up some code, do a more proper readme with all the available options, and cleanup/fix the requirements.
 Give me some time.

-Currently requires extracted covers alongside the .cbz and .epub files for the google image similarity search.
+Currently requires extracted covers alongside the .cbz and .epub files for the image similarity search with various providers.
 Parsing the internal isbn does not require this.
 You can provide your own or use https://github.com/zachstultz/komga-cover-extractor, I will add support for loading them from within the file itself, thus elimating this requirement.